vku1/sqlweb/README.md

 ## Pages

 Single application may have unlimited pages count in it.
-Block of pages starts on ' // --- PAGES BLOCK START -----   construction and ends on ' \\ --- PAGES BLOCK END -----.
+Block of pages starts on // --- PAGES BLOCK START ----- construction and ends on \\ --- PAGES BLOCK END -----

 ## Page variables

 These variables contain /**SQL**/ which is DataTable or Filter values, or /**predefined values**/ YES/NO which Enable/Disable page functionality or blocks, or /**hybrid**/ which has it's own format as "variablename;sql construction" or "column/s list".
-Pages variables describe one separate page data and functionality. ' // --- PAGES BLOCK START -----
+Pages variables describe one separate page data and functionality.

 ' / -------- Page Global variables -------------
 - g_Table_Caption_and_Info - report or form Name